pauldambra/pauldambra.github.io/_posts/2015-02-17-reactotype-1.md

 # What

-Most of my front-end work for the last eight months and most for the forseeable future is data-visualisation heavy so that's what I wanted to riff on.
+Most of my front-end work for the last eight months and most for the foreseeable future is data-visualisation heavy so that's what I wanted to riff on.

 I grabbed some data on the gender pay gap in the UK from the [Annual Survey of Hours and Earnings, 2014 Provisional Results.](http://www.ons.gov.uk/ons/dcp171778_385428.pdf) And decided to use a simplified version of [the source for Figure 8](http://www.ons.gov.uk/ons/rel/ashe/annual-survey-of-hours-and-earnings/2014-provisional-results/chd-8-gpg.xls).
 Showing the gender pay gap for median gross hourly earnings (excluding overtime), UK, April 1997 to 2014